googleapis/enterprise-certificate-proxy/README.md

 ## Build binaries

+For 64-bit MacOS, run `./build/scripts/darwin_64bit.sh`.
+The binaries will be placed in `build/darwin_64bit` folder.

 For 64-bit Linux, run `./build/scripts/linux_64bit.sh`.
+The binaries will be placed in `build/linux_64bit` folder.

+For 64-bit Windows, in powershell terminal, run `powershell.exe .\build\scripts\windows_64bit.sh`.
+The binaries will be placed in `build\windows_64bit` folder.

 ## Contributing